Back to Top

 March 1-31 – Business Plan coaching; email esi@aacc.edu to request a coach.

-April 8 – Business Pitch Competition application due by noon.
-Submit your application.
+April 1 – Business Pitch Competition application due by noon.

 How Do I Apply?

-The Business Pitch Competition is open to all students enrolled at AACC or who completed a credit or noncredit class between July 1, 2023, and April 1, 2024.
+The Business Pitch Competition is open to all students enrolled at AACC or who completed a credit or noncredit class between July 1, 2024, and April 1, 2025.
 Your team can be a single person or many people, but at least 50% of the team must be AACC students.
+Students who have received $10,000 or more in seed funds from AACC competitions in the past are not eligible to apply.

 Can non-Entrepreneurial Studies students enter the competition?